DOING YOUR PART TO MANAGE ASCVD

 Low-Density Lipoprotein (LDL) "Bad" Cholesterol

-High levels of "bad" cholesterol (LDL-C) are linked to an increased risk of heart and blood vessel disease, including CVD and ASCVD, as well as an increased risk for heart attack and stroke.
+High levels of "bad" cholesterol (LDL-C) are linked to an increased risk of heart and blood vessel disease, including ASCVD, as well as an increased risk for heart attack and stroke.
 Consistently high levels of LDL-C in the body lead to a buildup of plaque on the walls of blood vessels, which restricts blood flow.
 The lower your LDL-C level, the better.

 KNOWING YOUR CHOLESTEROL NUMBERS